 Frequently Asked Questions

-We have put together a few questions that people have asked us.
+We have put together a few questions that people regularly ask us.

 No, our hospitals are open to everyone.
 You don’t need private medical insurance to come to a Nuffield Health hospital – you can pay for any of our treatments yourself.

-For most procedures, you will need a referral from your doctor.
-The information your doctor knows about your medical history will be helpful to us.
+For most procedures, a GP referral is usually required.
+The information your doctor knows about your medical history will be helpful to us, and will ensure you’re booked in with the right Consultant.
 You can have some treatments without a referral, such as cosmetic surgery.
-If you’re interested in our weight loss surgery programme, you can see us first, then get a referral from your doctor before you're pre-assessment.

 If there’s a treatment you’re interested in, get in touch with us and we’ll let you know whether you need to go to your doctor for a referral.